chef-cookbooks/auditd/README.md

-If you are using the recipe from a wrapper cookbook, include the default recipe `recipe[auditd]` to setup the service and use the `auditd_ruleset` resource to place your custom rule template.
+If you are using the recipe from a wrapper cookbook, include the default recipe `recipe[auditd]` to setup the service and use the `auditd_ruleset` resource to place your rule template of choice.

+If you are not satisfied with any of the provided templates, you can specify the `cookbook` attribute in `auditd_ruleset` to use your own set of rules.
+In this case, do not include `recipe[auditd::rules]`.

 TODO
 ====